AmitRockBear/Advanced_Topics_In_Programming_hw1/README.md

 These files define the `House` class, which represents the house layout and dirt levels.
 It includes methods for checking walls, managing dirt levels, and visualizing the house.

-### `Algorithm.h` and `Algorithm.cpp`
+### `Algorithm.h`, `Algorithm.cpp` (and `abstract_algorithm.h`)

-These files define the `Algorithm` component, which encompasses the decision-making process of the vacuum cleaner robot.
+These files define the `Algorithm` component, which is an implementation of the `AbstractAlgorithm` abstract class.
+It encompasses the decision-making process of the vacuum cleaner robot.
 It determines how the vacuum cleaner moves from one point to another while avoiding obstacles and making sure the vacuum cleaner doesn't run out of battery.

 ### `FileDataExtractor.h` and `FileDataExtractor.cpp`

 These files define the `FileDataExtractor` class, which reads and extracts data from the input file, needed for initializing the house and vacuum cleaner.

-### `Controller.h` and `Controller.cpp`
+### `MySimulator.h` and `MySimulator.cpp`

-These files define the `Controller` class, which manages the overall cleaning process.
+These files define the `MySimulator` class, which manages the overall cleaning process.
 It includes the main loop for the cleaning algorithm, handles battery recharging, and creates an output file with the results.

+### `BatteryMeterImpl.h`, `BatteryMeterImpl.cpp` (and `battery_meter.h`)

+This file defines the `BatteryMeterImpl` class, which is an implementation of the `BatteryMeter` abstract class.
+The class is used by the Algorithm class as a sensor providing the state of the vacuum cleaner's battery.

+### `DirtSensorImpl.h`, `DirtSensorImpl.cpp` (and `dirt_sensor.h`)

+This file defines the `DirtSensorImpl` class, which is an implementation of the `DirtSensor` abstract class.
+The class is responsible for detecting the level of dirt at the vacuum cleaner's current location.

+### `WallsSensorImpl.h`, `WallsSensorImpl.cpp` (and `wall_sensor.h`)

+This file defines the `WallsSensorImpl` class, which is an implementation of the `WallsSensor` abstract class.
+The class is responsible for detecting the presence of walls in different directions around the vacuum cleaner.

+### `Direction.h`, `Direction.cpp` and `enums.h`

+This file contains utility functions for converting between `Direction` and `Step` enumerations, as well as functions for obtaining string representations of these enums defined in `enums.h`.

 ### `General.h`